 - Intellectual Property Litigation

 Intellectual Property Litigation

-> Kellogg Hansen's intellectual property litigation practice has grown dramatically over the past decade.
-We have successfully represented clients as both plaintiffs and defendants in patent cases across the country and before the U.S. International Trade Commission.
+Kellogg Hansen attorneys have successfully represented clients as both plaintiffs and defendants in patent cases across the country and before the U.S. International Trade Commission.
 We regularly try patent cases to juries and pride ourselves on our ability to make complex technology understandable to non-specialist judges and jurors.
 Clients frequently ask us to become involved with cases when it becomes apparent that trial is likely.
 We are honored that clients have entrusted us with some of their largest and most important patent litigation disputes.

-> We have dealt with a broad spectrum of technologies, from generic pharmaceuticals to sheet metal fasteners.
+We have dealt with a broad spectrum of technologies, from generic pharmaceuticals to sheet metal fasteners.
 We have a particularly deep experience in Internet and computer-related technologies, including voice and video streaming and Internet content delivery networks.

-> Kellogg Hansen has expertise in intellectual property policy as it relates to high-technology companies.
-We counsel companies engaged in efforts to reform the patent statutes, and we have filed amicus curiae briefs addressing important patent law issues.
+Kellogg Hansen has expertise in intellectual property policy as it relates to high-technology companies.
+We counsel companies engaged in efforts to reform patent law, and we have filed amicus curiae briefs for companies representing trillions of dollars of market value on important patent law issues.

-> In addition to our growing patent trial practice, we have a deep bench of appellate expertise in the patent area.
-Our associates and partners include six former law clerks to judges on the Federal Circuit.
-No fewer than five of our lawyers have argued patent matters in the Federal Circuit, and our Supreme Court practice regularly involves patent and copyright issues.
+In addition to our patent trial practice, we have a deep bench of appellate expertise in the patent area.
+Our lawyers have argued patent matters in the Federal Circuit and our Supreme Court practice regularly involves patent and copyright issues.